fpgaprince/rtd/docs/source/hdl.rst

-They are not sequentially executed as in software programming. they are used to reduce, simplify your code. you have to think about it from a hardware perspective. the for loop is rolling up? the design. but when synthesize it is 'unrolled'
+They are not sequentially executed as in software programming. they are used to reduce, simplify your code. you have to think about it from a hardware perspective. the for loop is rolling up? the code, but when synthesized, it is 'unrolled'/ flattened

 .. code-block:: vhdl
   :linenos: